firehol/blocklist-ipsets/README.md

 ## Which ones to use

+### Level 1 - Basic

-These are the ones I install on all my firewalls:
+These are the ones I install on all my firewalls. **Level 1** provides basic security against the most well known attackers, with the minimum of false positives.

 1. **Abuse.ch** lists `feodo`, `palevo`, `sslbl`, `zeus`, `zeus_badips`

    These folks are doing a great job tracking crimeware.
 Their blocklists are very focused.
+   Keep in mind `zeus` may include some false positives.
+You can use `zeus_badips` instead.

 2. **DShield.org** list `dshield`